 - a logon password for the Crypto-officer, which may be entered when connectivity has been achieved through access to the serial port, or through a Telnet connection.
-The password is stored in hashed form in a data file (profile) on the BG4000's file-system.
-The hashing algorithm is not of cryptographic quality; however the entire filesystem is not accessible to anyone save authenticated Crypto-officers. - an optional USB "smart card" token which must be inserted into a receptacle on the front of the BorderGuard 4000 in order for the unit to successfully boot.
+The password is stored in hashed form in a data file (profile) on the BG5000's filesystem.
+The hashing algorithm is not of cryptographic quality; however the entire filesystem is not accessible to anyone save authenticated Crypto-officers. - an optional USB "smart card" token which must be inserted into a receptacle on the front of the BorderGuard 5000 in order for the unit to successfully boot.
 Authentication takes place in boot code, and normal smart card techniques of having the token do an MD5 hash of a specified 64 byte random string catenated with a 20 byte shared secret stored both on the token and in nonvolatile memory.
 If the hash and comparison fails, the unit will not boot, and the cryptographic firmware will not even be loaded into the unit.

-Authentication Mechanism Strength of Mechanism User Session Authentication; establishment of a cryptographic association between two BG4000's 512 or 1024 bit RSA public/private key pairs; both BG4000's authenticate themselves to the other.
+Authentication Mechanism Strength of Mechanism User Session Authentication; establish- ment of a cryptographic association between two BG5000's 512, 1024, and 2048 bit RSA public/private key pairs; both BG5000's authenticate themselves to the other.
+4096 bit RSA key pairs are available on the 5500 and 5600 models.
 Packet Integrity Checking FIPS 198 keyed hash is appended to each data packet; secret key material is generated via Diffie- Hellmann mechanisms during session authentica- tion.
 Key material is obtained through Diffie-Hell- man key exchange.
-Console logon by Crypto-Officer Physical access to the device, or Telnet, fol- lowed by a fixed password of at least 4 alpha- numeric characters.
-The password is reduced to a 32 bit value using the CRC32 algorithm, giving a net strength of (62 4).
-BG4000 Token (BorderGuard 4000 only) Optional feature; MD5 hash of 64 byte chal- lenge string catenated with a 20 byte shared secret.
+Console logon by Crypto-Officer Physical access to the device, or Telnet, followed by a fixed password of at least 4 and less than 32 alphanumeric characters.
+The password is reduced to a 32 bit value using the CRC32 algorithm, giving a maximum probability of a successful random guess of $62^{-4}$ or $6.77 \times 10^{-8}$ .
+BG5000 Token (optional) This optional feature consists of a USB "smart card" chassis activation key external to the Cryptographic Module.
+It uses an MD5 hash of a 64 byte challenge string catenated with a 20 byte shared secret.

-Table 2: Strengths of Authentication Mechanisms
+Table 3: Strengths of Authentication Mechanisms ---